-You can choose between the "Proprietary Steinberg VST 3" or the "Open-source GPLv3" license (dual-license) depending on how you want to distribute your VST 3 plug-in/host (License Agreement included!).
+You can choose between the "Proprietary Steinberg VST 3" or the "Open-source GPLv3" license (dual-license) depending on how you want to distribute your VST 3 plug-in/host.
+The License Agreement could be found here and in the VST SDK package.

 "Proprietary Steinberg VST 3" license